dibyaranjanGIT/dibyaranjanGIT/README.md

 - 👋 Hi, I’m @dibyaranjanGIT
-- 👀 I’m interested in Data Science , Machine Learning and Deep Learning
+- 👀 I’m interested in Data Engineering, Data Science , Machine Learning and Deep Learning
-- 🌱 I’m currently learning Advanced Deep Learning subjects like Object Detectiong, Object tracking and OCR .
 - 🌱 I’m getting to know and started exploring about complete ML life cycle and MLOps .
-- 💞️ I’m looking to collaborate on any skills related to Data Science
+- 💞️ I’m looking to collaborate on any skills related to Data Science and Data Engineering.
 - 📫 You can reach over gmail : dibyaranjan.official@gmail.com

 <!---